We live in an interconnected world, with a growing focus on becoming more globally-minded.

 7) Become a leader

-You can also get more involved with the international community on a wider scale.
+This is also a great way to get more involved with the international community.
 Attend international conferences, participate in international internships, and continue to read up on cross-cultural skills in the work environment from trusted sources.

 Plan for your future as a global citizen